vidarh/skrift/README.md

   TTF/ OTF parser in pure Ruby, I *might* consider tearing out the font parsing from this gem if using yours simplifies the `Skrift` code)

-* Idiomatic Ruby is favoured over maximising efficiency.
+* Idiomatic Ruby is favoured over maximising efficiency (but pathologically low performance is not good - I'm open to changes)

 * Lowering coupling is favoured (be it for testing, or ease of improving the code), but architecture acrobatics should be avoided.
 That is,